aicenter/FUP/lectures/lecture08.md

 ## What is a type, really?

-A type is literally a *set of values*.
-That's it.
-Nothing more.
+A type is essentially a *set of values*.
 For example, a boolean is just
 ```haskell
 data Bool = True | False
 ```